EG&G: 1970s and 1980s

+At the time EG&G was based in Wellesley, Massachusetts, and made products for diverse industries including automotive, medical, aerospace and photography.
+At least in 1988, there was either a subsidiary or internal department of EG&G dubbed EG & G Biomolecular that produced the Acugen 402 DNA sequencer, the first (and perhaps only) commercially available automated DNA sequencer that used slab gel electrophoresis and radioactive Sanger sequencing.

 1999–present

 From 1999 until 2001, EG&G was wholly owned by The Carlyle Group.

 In August 2002, the defense-and-services sector of the company was acquired by defense technical-services giant URS Corporation.
 URS' EG&G division is headquartered in Gaithersburg, Maryland, and employs over 11,000 people.
 During its heyday in the 1980s, EG&G had about 35,000 employees.

 In December 2009, URS announced its decision to discontinue the use of "EG&G" as a division name.
 The headquarters issued a press release stating that by January 1, 2010 it would discontinue using secondary corporate brands, including the EG&G name and logo.
 In the same press release, URS stated that it would also retire two other acquired brands, Washington Group and Lear Siegler.
 URS Chief Executive Officer Martin Koffel explained the change in an e-mail transmitted to employees: "In today's marketplace, it is essential we present a consistent, unified brand to our customers and achieve the competitive advantages enjoyed by our peers in the industry. ...
 This change will allow us to present a single brand that is easily understood by our clients".
 Koffel indicated that the move to a single corporate brand would affect neither the internal organization nor the existing reporting structure.
 However, EG&G Division would become URS Federal Services.